 Coach Kevin: 50 Free.
 To be fast, you need to perfect the pieces: start, turn, stroke and finish.

-Coach Steph: Make friends, focus on your technique and enjoy the race.
+Coach Amanda: Make friends, focus on your technique and enjoy the race.
 Don't fixate on the times.
 If you put together a great race and you are having fun, then you will be rewarded with a fast time.
 A happy swimmer is a fast swimmer!

 Coach Kevin: Have fun each practice trying to get better.